-Le Camp des Saints is a 1970s anti-immigration novel that remains fresh and relevant largely thanks to the efforts of pro–immigration activists.
-Every few months a new op-ed appears somewhere, reminding us that this book exists and is racist.
-Like Solanas’s SCUM Manifesto, it’s hard to defend, easy to mock, a useful thing to associate with the opposition.
+Le Camp des Saints is a 1970s anti-immigration novel that remains eternally in the public mind thanks to pro–immigration activists.
+Every few months a new op-ed appears somewhere informing the reader that this evil, racist book still exists and remains evil and racist.
+Like Solanas’s SCUM Manifesto, it’s hard to defend, easy to mock, a useful albatross to hang around your opposition’s neck.
 Voltaire said “oh Lord, make my enemies ridiculous.”
-Saints achieves this so effectively that it will never go out of print.
+Saints achieves this so effectively that it will probably remain in print for a hundred years.

-It depicts a dystopia.
+The story is a dystopia.
 Overpopulation has turned the Third World into a simmering Malebolge of starvation and poverty.
 A sea of refugees threaten to overwhelm the West, while deluded liberal politicians tunnel holes in the walls.
-The crisis reaches a head when a large number of Indians (enabled by a weak, dissimulating “atheist philosopher” called Ballan) hijack a fleet and sail for France.
+The crisis reaches a head when an army of Indians (enabled by a weak, dissimulating “atheist philosopher” called Ballan) hijack a fleet and sail for France.
 As the armada approaches, the government faces a choice: should the refugees be allowed in?
-The fleet packed enough food only for a one-way trip.
-They’ll die if turned away.
+They deliberately packed enough supplies for a one-way trip, and they’ll die if turned away.

 To state the obvious, the book is indeed bigoted.
 Raspail does not like foreigners.
 They’re described as “a mass of human flesh”, “a million flailing savages”, “a river of sperm”, “unbridled, menacing hordes”, “cholera-ridden and leprous wretches”, “columns of ants on the march”, a “numberless, miserable mass”, “a welter of dung and debauch”, and more.
 Tolkien didn’t write about orcs with such vituperation.

-Saints might be the most splenetic book to achieve mainstream success in a hundred years.
+Saints might be the most splenetic book to achieve mainstream success in a century.
 It’s written in squalling, thundering prose that seems shouted at the reader through a bullhorn.
 Characters are painted with one broad stroke, and usually never a second one.
-In the first pages we meet our first straw-man of the pro-immigration left – a white college kid who has embraced Islam and atheism simultaneously (?), is helping the refugees make landfall so they can destroy French culture (?!) and who wants to rape his sister (?!?!).
+In the first pages we meet the first of many strawmen of the pro-immigration left – a white college kid who has embraced Islam and atheism simultaneously (?), is helping the refugees make landfall so they can destroy French culture (?!) and who wants to rape his sister (?!?!).
 But first he’s going to smoke pot and shoot dope on the beach.
-This character astonished me: he was like a caricature from a Jack Chick scare tract.
+This character amazed me: he was like a caricature from a Jack Chick tract.

 Saints is a queasy and miserable nightmare.
-I doubt many finished it, and the ones who did probably didn’t immediately plan their next re-read.
+I doubt many finished it, and the ones who did probably didn’t immediately plan a re-read.
 But it has an intensity to it, and once you adjust to the content, it’s strangely readable.
 Raspail has a “Nouveau French” prose style that’s equal parts classicist and camp (“there was no lack of clever folk, willing, from the start, to spread endless layers of verbal cream, spurting thick and unctuous from the udders of their minds”) and quite amusing.
-It’s a book written out of passion, not cynicism, and it doesn’t make apologies for itself.
+It’s a book written out of passion, not cynicism.

 Race is a stalking horse for Raspail’s true issue: overpopulation.
 The Indians aren’t bad because they’re Indians, they’re bad because there are too many of them.
 They reproduced to excess, used up all their country’s resources, and now want to take other countries down with them.
 This might seem a distinction without a difference, but it creates a covalence with many thinkers and intellectuals from the period, not all of whom were on the far right.